Prayers for Bobby: Plot

 Bobby's father and siblings slowly become less uncomfortable with his sexuality, but Mary believes God can cure him.
 He spends time away from his family by going to Portland, Oregon, in the summer to visit his cousin Jeanette, who is accepting of his sexual orientation and tries to help him realize that his mother will never change.
 She takes him to a gay bar, where he meets a man named David, and the two of them date throughout the summer.
 David tells Bobby that his parents eventually became accepting of his sexuality and to not give up on trying to win Mary's favor.
 Despite seeing Bobby's love for David, Mary informs Bobby that she "will not have a gay son".
 Bobby drops out of high school and moves to Portland.
 David grows distant from Bobby, which exacerbates his depression and self-loathing.
 After he sees David leaving the gay bar with another man, he becomes suicidal.
 Thinking back to his mother's unrepentant homophobia and disownment of him, he free-falls off a bridge onto a highway and into the path of an oncoming eighteen-wheeler, which kills him instantly.
-His family receives the news the following day and are devastated.
+His family receives the news the following day and is devastated.

 At Bobby's funeral, the priest leading the eulogy disrespects Bobby due to his sexuality, and Jeanette later expresses her disgust with Mary.
 Mary finds Bobby's journal and begins to read it, learning about the emotions he never shared with her.
 She becomes depressed and begins to question herself and her church's interpretation of scripture.
 In search of answers, she becomes acquainted with the reverend of the Metropolitan Community Church that Bobby attended, who challenges her interpretations of scripture and convinces her to attend a meeting of Parents, Families and Friends of Lesbians and Gays (PFLAG).
 After several months, Mary loses conviction in her former homophobic beliefs and visits the reverend.
 It is there that she recalls always having felt that Bobby was different from her other children, even from conception, and cries with remorse.